FeatherFramework/feather-inventory/README.md

 Huge inspiration to RDO's inventory system with many QOL improvements.

 ## To-Do
+- Migrate all language/text to locales
+- Update use modal styling.

+### Next Major version improvements
 - Add LOD to load ground items within a view distance
-- Make character initiate loadscreen text configurable.
-- Migrate all language/text to locales
-- Make secondary inventory titles customizable
+- Make Max Item Slots customizable per inventory register.
+- Finish Weight Implementation
+- Implement Hotbar
 - Frontend UI
   -  Add Inventory specific slot counts
-  - Account for inventory specific ignore limits (ignore item caps)

-### Next version improvements

-- Frontend UI
     - Migrate frontend to use state management.
     - Shift + Drag will transfer or drop all items (no modal displays in this case.)